fastly/.github/policy-docs/reporting-and-enforcement.md

 If the incident is less urgent, the report will be discussed by the governance group to determine an appropriate response.

-## Acknowledge the report

 Reporters should receive an emailed acknowledgment of the receipt of their report within 24 hours.

+### Conflict of interest policy

 Upon receipt of the report, any group members with a conflict of interest will immediately recuse themselves from discussions.

-### Conflict of interest policy

 Examples of conflicts of interest include:

  * The reporter or reported person is your manager or direct report.
  * You are related to, are romantically connected with, or have a close platonic relationship with either the reporter or the reported person.